lapd-c/acamps.github.io/_drafts/my_reading_list.markdown

 ## The Brief and Wondrous Life of Oscar Wao - Junot Díaz (2016-02-02)
 The history quickly shifts between Trujillo, what Fukú is, and the life of Oscar, as seen by him first, and then by his sister.

-Oscar lives a life that follows a downwards trend.
+Oscar lives a life that follows a downwards trend, marked by the fukú that his family gained when *contradicting* Trujillo.

+Beli, Lola, La Inca, and who gets this story for us, Yunior, are embarked in an impossible story in which their poor choices are determined by some kind of unavoidable fate.
+They may know better.
+They do know better.

+But a Fukú is set in the family.

+They just decide that is not where they will head to.
+They will **true to themselves**.
+A dangerous thought.

+## Feel the Fear and do it anyway - Susan Jefers